Belgian nationality law: Legislation

 The primary legal text is the Belgian nationality code (Code de la nationalité belge (C.N.B.) / Wetboek van de Belgische nationaliteit (W.B.N.)).
-The code is supplemented by various royal decrees (arrêtés royaux / Koninklijk Besluit) that govern the execution of the code.
+The code is supplemented by various royal decrees (arrêtés royaux / koninklijke besluiten) that govern the execution of the code.
 In the event of inconsistency between the code and the royal decrees, the code takes precedence.

 All changes to Belgian law are published in the Belgian official journal (Moniteur belge / Belgisch Staatsblad).

 The most comprehensive legal treatise on Belgian nationality is Traité de la nationalité en droit belge by Charles-Louis Closset and Bernadette Renauld, which was first published in 1993 and updated with a second edition in 2004 and a third edition in 2015.

 Administration

 The majority of nationality-related administration is conducted by Belgian municipalities (communes / gemeente) and Belgian diplomatic missions (including embassies and consulates, all falling under the jurisdiction of FPS Foreign Affairs).
 Where a person is required to make a declaration (déclaration / verklaring), this must usually be made at the municipality or diplomatic mission where they are registered.
 Certain declarations can only be made in Belgium at municipalities, while other declarations can only be made abroad at diplomatic missions.

 The FPS Interior maintains a National Register (Registre National / Rijksregister) of citizens and foreigners residing on Belgian territory.
 Belgian nationality is usually encoded in this register, along with the way in which the citizen derives their nationality.
 However, Belgian nationality is ultimately a question of law and fact, and therefore omission from the National Register does not necessarily mean that a person does not have Belgian nationality.

 Anyone listed in the National Register has the right to inspect their record and request for it to be corrected if it is inaccurate.
 A Belgian citizen may obtain a certificate of nationality from the National Register website, or from the municipality or embassy where they are registered (which will obtain the certificate from the National Register system on the citizen's behalf).